 iPhone 12 Colors and Cases

 If you plan on using a case with your new phone, think about what color case you’ll use.
 You’ll also want to think about the case’s design.

 Some of you ultimately might decide that the color of your device doesn’t matter since a case will be covering up most of the design’s color.

 You will definitely notice the color if you plan on using a clear case and you’ll also notice the color through the case’s camera cutouts.

 That means some of you might want to select the color that best aligns with the case you’ll be using.

 Who Should Buy the White iPhone 12?

-White is another classic iPhone color and it’s a little more catchy than the black.
+White is a classic iPhone color and it’s a little more catchy than the black.
 It should also pair well with most iPhone 12 cases out there.